Often the first question we are asked by marketers that are considering direct mail is: How much does direct mail cost?

 Your printing choices also affect your shipping costs.
 Shipping prices fluctuate depending on a number of factors including postage rate, the amount you’ll be sending, and the weight of each piece that you send.
 Heavier, more expensive stock results in a higher shipping cost.

 Here at Postalytics, we aim to simplify printing and shipping prices into a simple easy-to-use pricing structure.
 These prices are all-inclusive and include the usage of our templates, editor, printing, and shipping services.
-These are your out-the-door prices per person for our “Marketer” plan, giving you a simple way to estimate costs and set effective budgets when using Postalytics:
+These are your out-the-door prices per person for our “Pro” plan, giving you a simple way to estimate costs and set effective budgets when using Postalytics:

 Keep in mind that further discounts are offered with our larger plans and larger orders.
 By combining all standard costs into one simple to understand direct mail cost-per-piece, this makes it easy for our customers to budget for their campaigns and choose the best option that falls within their budget.